Payne-in-Bahrain/u2_lessons_oauth_authentication/README.md

 A cookie named `connect.sid` confirms that the session middleware is doing its job.

+The connect.sid cookie plays a crucial role in tracking user sessions within web applications.
+Typically associated with the express-session middleware in Express.js, it functions by generating a unique session ID for each user.
+This session ID is then stored in the connect.sid cookie, which is sent to the user's browser.
+In subsequent requests, the server utilizes this cookie to identify and retrieve the corresponding user session data, allowing for seamless session management.

 **Congrats, the session middleware is now in place!**

 Time for a few questions...